Last Updated on 11 February 2026 by Cycloscope

 Sleeping Mats for Cycle Camping

 If the tent is your house, then the Sleeping Mat is your bed, since any type of camping cot is out of the question for bikepacking.
-It’s very important to have proper sleep when keeping your body under a continuous effort like bicycle touring does.
+It’s very important to get proper sleep when your body is under continuous effort, as in bicycle touring.

-Self-inflatable mats are the most common choice, and indubitably the very convenient – inflatable camping pads though are usually lighter and more compact.
+Self-inflatable mats are the most common choice and, indubitably, the very convenient option, though inflatable camping pads are usually lighter and more compact.

-There are dozens of brands out there, Thermarest is the most popular but you can check many more interesting products here.
-Rigid camping mats are very bulky but eliminate the risk of puncture and give peace of mind.
+There are dozens of brands out there.
+Thermarest is the most popular; rigid camping mats are very bulky but eliminate the risk of puncture and give peace of mind.

 Sleeping Bag

-The quality of the sleeping bag you’ll need strongly depends on which temperatures are you going to face.
+The quality of the sleeping bag you’ll need strongly depends on the temperatures you’ll face.
 There are very cheap, compact, and lightweight sleeping bags that are good for temperate climates.

-If you plan to camp with lower outside temperatures then is very important for your survival to invest a little more in this item.
+If you plan to camp in colder outdoor temperatures, it is very important for your survival to invest a little more in this item.

 Torch (Flashlight)/Headlamp

-Unless you’re a feline you’ll need some help to see in the dark.
-Headlamps are definitively the best solution, as they leave your manipulative limb free to manipulate whatever.
-Take a look at these options on Outdoorplay.com.
+Unless you’re a feline, you’ll need some help to see in the dark.
+Headlamps are definitely the best solution, as they leave your manipulative limb free to manipulate whatever.

 Check our Camping Headlamp Buying Guide